 Patterson and Mickelson report that the DNA data base collection for Welsh Springer Spaniels may be nearly sufficient to initiate genome mapping for our breed.
 They will also immediately test any genetic linkages found for English Springer Spaniels in the Welsh Springer Spaniel families.

-Their statement that there is “nearly sufficient” DNA information on Welsh Springers sends us a strong message that our work to collect DNA from affected animals and their close relatives must continue.
+Their statement that there is "nearly sufficient" DNA information on Welsh Springers sends us a strong message that our work to collect DNA from affected animals and their close relatives must continue.
 I know that there have been reports of seizuring Welsh Springers in the past two years.
 I urge owners of these dogs and of their parents and siblings to step forward and submit blood samples for study.
-Information on how to do this, including forms, is contained on our WSSCA website under “Health Issues, Epilepsy Registry Form.”
+Information on how to do this, including forms, is contained on our WSSCA website under "Health Issues / Submitting DNA Samples".
 The data you provide is priceless.
 The dog you save may be your next puppy.

 Some resources and references regarding causes, treatment and research of canine idiopathic epilepsy: